Also known as: muscle-up negative, ring negative, ring eccentric muscle-up, muscle-up eccentric

 What is Ring Muscle-Up Negative?

-A Ring Muscle-Up Negative is a controlled eccentric descent from a ring support using a false grip.
-It targets triceps, chest, shoulders, lats, and forearms.
-Difficulty: medium — focuses on strength, control, and transition mechanics for the muscle-up.
+The Ring Muscle-Up Negative is a controlled eccentric of the ring muscle-up where you slowly lower from a supported ring position to the ground.
+It primarily targets triceps, chest, shoulders and lats while engaging forearms and upper back.
+Difficulty: medium - focuses on strength, stability and safe transition practice.

 How to Do Ring Muscle-Up Negative